mrkkrp/markkarpov.com/post/announcing-megaparsec-5.md

 ```

 We added type of custom error component `e` and removed type of token `t`
-because now it can be found from type of stream `s` via type function
+because now it can be found from type of stream `s` via the type function
 `Token`.
 This gives us signatures like this:

 ```haskell